kkemple/kurtiskemple.com/core-ip-docs/electromagnetic-voxel-lattice-theory.md

 ### Collision Interface and Initial Curvature Conditions

-The cosmic collision of infinite information surfaces creates the initial curvature seeds that establish spacetime geometry.
+The CDE creates the initial curvature seeds that establish spacetime geometry.
 The collision interface generates localized stress that sources curvature and launches universal mixing dynamics.

 #### Interface Action and Boundary Tension